toolness/planet-badges/README.md

 [node-feedparser][] and generates a static site using [nunjucks][].

-The process of feed aggregation, static site generation and deployment to S3 was meant to be easy to run on Heroku as a single worker dyno that runs at regular intervals via [Heroku Scheduler][].
+The process of feed aggregation, static site generation and deployment to S3 was designed to be easy to run on Heroku as a single worker dyno that executes at regular intervals via [Heroku Scheduler][].
+However, it can just as easily be configured as a `cron` job, or run through other means.

 ## Building The Site